-By starting a business, you will be working for yourself and pursue something that is meaningful for you.
-Also, it reveals your mettle by allowing you to create your path which is in stark comparison to the typical 9 to 5 treadmill.
+By starting a business, you will be working for yourself and pursuing something meaningful for you.
+Also, it reveals your mettle by allowing you to create your path, which is in stark comparison to the typical 9 to 5 treadmill.

 Another solid reason for pursuing your own business is the satisfaction gained through success realized through vision, courage and hard work.

-True leaders today and those who are authentic also do not make excuses for their behaviors or blame others for their non-successes.
-They own their actions and behaviors, whether it leads to a colossal failure or great success.
+Achieving financial freedom is about being authentic and not making excuses for your behaviors or blaming others for your non-successes.
+You own your actions and behaviors, whether it leads to a colossal failure or great success.

 On the contrary, the unsuccessful will always turn outwards for the cause of their lack of success.
-The will find a way to blame their failures on some external circumstances.
+They will find a way to blame their failures on some external circumstances.

 In turn, this makes it difficult for them to learn from their failures and avoid making the same mistakes again.